stocchi/speedrun-notes/yellow/cea/README.md

 - Swap X Defend x86 in your inventory with Helix Fossil in Text Pointer
 - Bike to the PokéMart sign and talk to it three times to receive three Eevee.
 - After getting three Eevee, bike to Cinnabar Lab.
 Open your item menu
-- Swap Antidote x84 (cursor should be on it) with Master Ball in warping
+- Swap Antidote x84 (cursor should be on it) with 0x76 in warping up5
 - Toss Antidote x1
 - Leave the lab to warp to Power Plant

 ## Power Plant
 Here, the only Pokémon required is Zapdos, however Voltorb is free and it’s pretty easy to get one of Grimer or Magnemite.
 Magneton and Muk are decent bonuses as well.

 Talk to Zapdos and catch it.
-Then Jack through the wall and head toward the entrance.
+Then Jack through the wall and head toward the entrance (down).
 The first item ball on the right (through a wall) is a Voltorb, so catch that if you haven’t yet.
 Then walk down, catch the Pokémon you want, and stop on the doormat.
 Open your item menu:
 - Swap the top stack of Rare Candy with HM03 in Rival Name
 - Toss Rare Candy x67 to get 188
 - NOTE: If you used Rare Candies to get Diglett to level 19, subtract that number from the toss (e.g. if you had a level 17 Diglett and used 2 Rare Candies, only toss 65)
 - Swap Ultra Ball x0 in Rival Name with Parlyz Heal x94 in Rival Name
-- Swap Ultra Ball x0 with Moon Stone x22 under warping
+- Swap Ultra Ball x0 with Moon Stone x22 under warping (under 0x76)
-- Swap Ultra Ball x0 with Master Ball x83 in warping
+- Swap Ultra Ball x0 with 0x76 x83 in warping
 - Toss Ultra Ball x21
 - *Maybe Horsea LG*
 - Leave the Power Plant to warp to Silph Co.